ikatanic/ikatanic.github.io/_posts/2018-09-14-polynomial-multiplication.md

 3. Interpolate $c$ from pairs $(x_0, y_0), .. , (x_{2n}, y_{2n})$.

 This is great, but already the first step is difficult to perform in better than $O(n^2)$ time.
-Lucky for us, someone noticed that evaluation of a polynomial in many points (multipoint evaluation) can be done more efficiently if the chosen set of points satisfies several rules.
+Lucky for us, someone has noticed that evaluation of a polynomial in many points (multipoint evaluation) can be done more efficiently if the set of points is carefully chosen.
 Furthermore, the third step can then also be reduced to the multipoint evaluation of a similar set of points.
 The second step is clearly linear, so this sounds promising.